Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Virginia Civil War Trails series list.
 A significant historical month for this entry is May 1778.

 Location.
-38° 59.164′ N, 78° 21.787′ W. Marker has been reported damaged.
-Marker is in Strasburg, Virginia, in Shenandoah County.
-Marker is at the intersection of South Holiday Street and Ram Drive (Virginia Route 9746), on the left when traveling south on South Holiday Street.
+Marker has been permanently removed.
+It was located near 38° 59.164′ N, 78° 21.787′ W. Marker was in Strasburg, Virginia, in Shenandoah County.
+It was at the intersection of South Holiday Street and Ram Drive (Virginia Route 9746), on the left when traveling south on South Holiday Street.
 Marker is located near the Presbyterian Church.
 Touch for map.
-Marker is at or near this postal address: 325 S Holliday St, Strasburg VA 22657, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 325 S Holliday St, Strasburg VA 22657, United States of America.

 Signal Knob Marker image.
 Click for full size.